Harsh44-ydv/Mysql/README.md

 * NOT NULL - Ensures that a column cannot have a NULL value

 * UNIQUE - Ensures that all values in a column are different

-* PRIMARY KEY - A combination of a NOT NULL and UNIQUE

-* FOREIGN KEY - Prevents actions that would destroy links between tables (used to link multiple tables together)

 * CHECK - Ensures that the values in a column satisfies a specific condition